Travel Information and Personal Experience on Koh Mook Island in Thailand

 Any information I forgot to include about Koh Mook?

-All taxi rides around the island cost 50 Baht.
-One other tip for walking around on the island at night is to bring a torch or use the torch on your cell phone.
-There is not much light if there´s no full moon.
-I hope you have a good idea by now about this truly amazing island of Koh Mook, Ko Mook, Koh Muk or however you like to call it.
+I hope by now you have a good idea about this truly amazing island of Koh Mook, Ko Mook, Koh Muk or however you like to call it.
 The name doesn´t matter, but the experience does and for me it was great.
 If you have any questions or if I forgot to cover anything, feel free to ask or share in the comment box below.

-Stay tuned for more articles about my adventures island hopping around the Andaman Sea.
-This article is more informative but I´m also creating a serie of articles in which I share my personal experience hopping around the Andaman Sea.
-Expect informative travelposts as well as personal travelblog updates stories including some articles about scuba diving.
+Stay tuned for more articles about my adventures island-hopping around the Andaman Sea.
+This article is more informative but I´m also creating a series of articles in which I share my personal experience, in the form of travel blogs, about hopping around the Andaman Sea.
+Expect informative travel posts as well as personal travel blog updates stories including some articles about scuba diving.

 Did you like the photos in this article?

-Some of the photos in this article (to be exact: Number 2- ´Cast Away Island´, 7- Viewpoint, 8- Sabai Beach, 11- Jungle Island, 14- Koh Mook Garden Resort and 15- my small beach hut) are provided by Martin Watters.
-If you like them, you can follow him on Instragram, by clicking on his name.
+Some of the photos in this article are provided by Martin Watters.
+If you like them, you can follow him on Instagram, by clicking on his name.
 The rest of the photos are my own and you can follow me too on Splashpacker Instagram account.

 - This post was updated in April 2020.
 All prices are subject to change